Chicago River: Main stem

-The source of the main stem of the Chicago River is Lake Michigan.
+Since the late 19th century, the source of the main stem of the Chicago River is Lake Michigan.
 Water enters the river through sluice gates at the Chicago River Controlling Works with a small additional flow provided for the passage of boats between the river and Lake Michigan through the Chicago Harbor Lock.
 The surface level of the river is maintained at 0.5 to 2 ft below the Chicago City Datum (579.48 ft above mean sea level) except for when there is excessive storm run-off into the river or when the level of the lake is more than 2 feet below the Chicago City Datum.
 Acoustic velocity meters at the Columbus Drive Bridge and the T. J. O'Brien lock on the Calumet River monitor the diversion of water from Lake Michigan to the Mississippi River basin, which is limited to an average of 3200 cuft per second per year over the 40-year period from 1980 to 2020.

 The main stem flows 1.5 mi west from the controlling works at Lake Michigan; passing beneath the Outer Drive, Columbus Drive, Michigan Avenue, Wabash Avenue, State Street, Dearborn Street, Clark Street, La Salle Street, Wells Street, and Franklin Street bridges en route to its confluence with the North Branch at Wolf Point.
-At McClurg Court it passes the Nicholas J Melas Centennial Fountain, which was built in 1989 to celebrate the 100th anniversary of the Metropolitan Water Reclamation District of Greater Chicago; between May and October the fountain sends an arc of water over the river for ten minutes every hour.
+At McClurg Court it passes the Centennial Fountain, which was built in 1989 to celebrate the 100th anniversary of the Metropolitan Water Reclamation District of Greater Chicago; between May and October the fountain sends an arc of water over the river for ten minutes every hour.
 On the north bank of the river, near the Chicago Landmark Michigan Avenue Bridge, is Pioneer Court, which marks the site of the homestead of Jean Baptiste Point du Sable who is recognized as the founder of Chicago.
 On the south bank of the river is the site of Fort Dearborn, an army fort, first established in 1803.
 Notable buildings surrounding this area include the NBC Tower, the Tribune Tower, and the Wrigley Building.
 The river turns slightly to the south west between Michigan Avenue and State Street, passing the Trump International Hotel and Tower, 35 East Wacker, and 330 North Wabash.
 Turning west again the river passes Marina City, the Reid, Murdoch & Co.
 Building, and Merchandise Mart, and 333 Wacker Drive.

 Since the early 2000s, the south shore of the main stem has been developed as the Chicago Riverwalk.
 It provides a linear, lushly landscaped park intended to offer a peaceful escape from the busy Loop and a tourist attraction.
 Different sections are named Market, Civic, Arcade, and Confluence.
 The plans reflect ideas first proposed by the Burnham Plan as early as 1909.